How Intel can get back on top

 We have already seen what these monolithic chips from AMD are capable of in the ASUS ROG Zephyrus G14, which comes with the octa-core Ryzen 7 4800HS.
 But the Ryzen 7 4800HS is still a mobile processor, which is why it falls significantly behind the desktop Ryzen 7 3700X and Intel’s Core i7-10700K in the productivity benchmarks such as Cinebench R20 (FYI: the Ryzen 7 4800HS scores on average 3850 points in Cinebench R20 while the Ryzen 7 3700X scores 4782 points and the Core i7-10700K scores 4950 points).

 But here is where things get hairy for AMD and its chiplet design: AMD’s top-of-the-line dodeca-core processor (Ryzen 9 3900X) offers roughly the same level of performance as its quad-core chip (Ryzen 3 3300X) in certain titles.
 The Ryzen 9 3900X is thoroughly beaten by the cheaper Core i5-10600K in almost every modern game.
-Of course, the Ryzen 9 3900X is still vastly superior in production applications, but what if we were to imagine a scenario in which the gap was much smaller.
-What if the successor of the hexa-core Core i5-10600K offered eight cores at the same price point?
+Of course, the Ryzen 9 3900X is still vastly superior in productivity applications, but what if we were to imagine a scenario in which the performance gap in professional workloads was much smaller.
+What if the successor of the Core i5-10600K offered eight cores instead of six at the same price point?
 I believe that would fundamentally shift the value proposition not only here but throughout the entire product stack, if Intel were to increase the core count by two across its entire mainstream product line.
 That would mean that the bottom-of-the-barrel Core i3 would now have 6 cores and 12 threads and therefore would consistently outperform AMD’s best in video games, and that would not be a pretty look for AMD however you slice it.
 Better yet, Intel should release a bargain-bin hexa-core Pentium processor, which would be able to keep up with AMD’s best in video games, thus revealing for the whole world to see the true flaws of the chiplet design.

 In one of his recent videos, Steven Walton from Hardware Unboxed remarked that there would have been a